xuyangch/Online-Painting-Sharing-Platform/README.md

             - [Functions and Procedures Related to Paintings and Users](#functions-and-procedures-related-to-paintings-and-users)

 <!-- /TOC -->
-# Online Painting Sharing Platform
-Vixip is a social network that allows people to share, trade, search and add tags for their paintings.
-The initial 10 GB of the data of users and paintings are crawled from Pixiv.
-The website is developed using HTML, CSS, JavaScript and MySQL.

 # Starting the Node Server
 To run the node server, you' ll need to first change the setting of MySQL database in app.js and dbconfig/pool.js.
 Then, in the project root folder, simply type:
 ```